 Jakobsen calls his tubes Pressure Equalizing Modules (PEM) and promotes his innovation with his company Skagen Innovation Centre.
-The PEM are plastic tubes, 2 to 3 meter long, of which the lower half is permeable for water.
+The PEM are plastic tubes, 2 to 3 meter long, of which the lower half is permeable to water.
 They are buried vertically in the sand of a beach in rows perpendicular to the shoreline with a distance of 10 meter between them.
-Over the whole width of the beach these rows are placed at a intermediate distance of about 100 meter.
+Over the whole width of the beach, these rows are placed at an intermediate distance of about 100 meters.

 After one year an intermediate report shows up.
-From this we learn that the test period had not been long enough to see a trend break and to draw any conclusions.
-The natural dynamics involved are huge, there was for instance a big storm in January 2007 and an unusual period with mostly easterly winds up to May.
-But they knew this before the start and that was exactly the reason that Ecobeach was planned to last for at least three year.
+From this, we learn that the test period had not been long enough to see a trend break and to draw any conclusions.
+The natural dynamics involved are huge, there was, for instance, a big storm in January 2007 and an unusual period with mostly easterly winds up to May.
+But they knew this before the start and that was exactly the reason that Ecobeach was planned to last for at least three years.
 So, wait and see.

 ‘Something is rotten in the state of Denmark’

 The tubes from Ecobeach were eventually removed in November 2011.
-An final evaluation however was not to be seen soon.
+A final evaluation, however, was not to be seen soon.
 A friend of mine, living in Denmark, asked Rijkswaterstaat several times for the final report which was scheduled for July 2011.
-But the dat of publication kept being postponed.
+But the date of publication kept being postponed.
 The Ecobeach website didn’t show any real news since September 2008 (see Postscriptum).
 I myself contacted Rijkswaterstaat in March 2013 and was told that the report should see the light in the second quarter of 2013.
 It didn’t.

 Now it has become clear that we will not see a real final evaluation any time soon.
-They did however publish a brochure (dated October 2013) for public use, which tells about the results of the experiment and the special cooperation between Rijkswaterstaat and BAM group.
-The brochure (pdf) was send to my friend when asking again for a final report in November 2013, but it has only very recently been published on the Ecobeach site.
+They did, however, publish a brochure (dated October 2013) for public use, which tells about the results of the experiment and the special cooperation between Rijkswaterstaat and BAM group.
+The brochure (pdf) was sent to my friend when asking again for a final report in November 2013, but it has only very recently been published on the Ecobeach site.

 From the brochure (my translation):